 Keep in mind that tooth decay does not happen overnight.
 Problems with cavities build cumulatively and it is important to cut down on sugar intake overall, make sure to brush and floss daily, and see the dentist regularly for check-ups and cleanings.

 Enjoy the dark chocolate and remember to keep moderation in mind.
-Call us at 215-568-6222 to schedule your free consultation with Dr. Cirka, Dr. Mimi Jeon, and Dr. Stephanie Smith.
+Call us at 215-568-6222 to schedule your free consultation.
 We look forward to hearing from you soon!